-CCJ 2288 Spanish for the Criminal Justice Professional (40 hours)
+CCJ 2288 Spanish for the Criminal Justice Professional (40 hours) 4 credits

 This course provides criminal justice professionals with a fundamental communication skill set in the Spanish language.
 Students will address Spanish phrases and terms that will enhance the ability to respond to emergencies and function in other justice related environments.
-Lec.
-Hrs.
+Lecture Hrs.
 040 Lab Hrs.
 000 Other Hrs.
 000

-CCJ 2306 Introduction to Corrections (40 hours)
+CCJ 2306 Introduction to Corrections (40 hours) 4 credits